CesarChaussinand/boumboup/README.md

 The easiest way to execute the code is to import boumboup.dsp in the [FAUST online IDE](faustide.grame.fr/) and press the run button.

-This is a work in progress.
+You can listen to a recording [here](https://soundcloud.com/cesar3000/boumboup)